SAP/luigi/docs/luigi-container-api.md

 # Luigi Container API

-This document outlines the parameters provided by the Luigi Container.</br>
+This document outlines the parameters provided by the Luigi Container.<br/>
-In addition you can use standard `addEventListener` function to react on events emmitted by the luigi container.
+In addition you can use standard `addEventListener` function to react on events emmitted by the Luigi Container.
 The list of events and their meaning can be found [here](https://github.com/SAP/luigi/blob/main/container/src/constants/communication.ts).

 ## API Reference